-The global effect of Climate Change is that more vulnerable species disappear in favor of more resilients species like ticks and mosquitos.
-Mosquitos and ticks a serious health threat, and the chances are that the number of these types of pests will grow in the future.
+The global effect of climate change is that more vulnerable species disappear in favor of more resilient species, like ticks and mosquitos.
+Mosquitos and ticks are a serious health threat, and the chances are that the number of these types of pests will increase in the future.
 So what is the best way to deal with these pests?

 Natural Mosquito Management

 A healthy environment, including cleaner water and air, improves the number of natural predators, like frogs, fish and bats, that can keep the mosquito population at bay.

 Our conventional lawn management, regretfully, has a detrimental effect on those predators and especially on amphibians.
 In order to fight mosquitoes, we need to invest in the health of those natural predators.
 This means promoting Healthy Yards practices and discouraging conventional lawn care methods.